Credits required

 Tenisha Tevis, Ph.D.

-Tenisha is an assistant professor in the adult and higher education program.
+Tenisha is an associate professor in the adult and higher education program.
 Her research focuses on underserved students’ transition to college, the role administrators play in facilitating this process and how social contexts impact educational outcomes.
 Her research interest includes sociology of education, school composition, college entrance exams, degree expectations, and first generation students.

 Login